Stay Competitive: How to Create A SaaS Marketing Budget

 How Much Hubspot Spends on Marketing

-HubSpot’s total revenue was about $883 million.
-They spent 51% of that revenue on marketing and sales-related activities (almost $452 million).
+HubSpot’s total revenue in 2023 was about $2.17 billion.
+They spent 49.2% of that revenue on marketing and sales-related activities (1.068 billion).
 These included salaries, commissions, stock-based compensation, overhead costs, and marketing programs like their annual inbound conference, one of the most popular SaaS Conferences out there.

 How Much Atlassian Spends on Marketing

-Atlassian generated $1.6 billion, spending about $300 million – 18% of revenue – on the marketing team’s salaries.
-The marketing budget allocation is a bit higher than the figures from the graph I shared earlier.
-As a market leader, they’re allocating the equivalent of a high-growth SaaS brand on marketing their marketing budget.
+Atlassian generated $3.53 billion, spending about $770 million – 21.8% of revenue – on the marketing and sales.
+Atlassian is not exactly allocating the equivalent of a high-growth SaaS brand on their marketing budget, but they’re still spending a considerable amount.

 How to Determine Your Available Budget